Non-Fossil Fuel Obligation: Funding

 Since the introduction in 2001 of the New Electricity Trading Arrangements, electricity suppliers bid for the electricity and ROCs in competitive auctions held by the Non-Fossil Purchasing Agency, with any shortfall in price being funded by the Levy.
 As a result of these arrangements, the Non-Fossil Fuel Obligation has been generating a trading surplus, expected to have reached £500m by 2008.
 The government have been criticised for siphoning off funds from this surplus to contribute to the exchequer, instead of using it to support renewable energy in other ways.

-Only renewables

-In the past nuclear power was by far the greatest beneficiary of this system, and the associated fossil fuel levy was designed to support the nuclear power industry.
-The new emphasis is on promoting renewables, and nuclear power is no longer eligible.